<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 By Brian Paulson

-For over 50 years, CSI Accounting & Payroll has served thousands of small businesses.
-We've found that there's one clear common scenario for outsourcing accounting for the first time; a business has either the owner or an employee doing bookkeeping on the side or employs an internal bookkeeper, then outsources taxes to an external annual accountant.
+For over 50 years, CSI Accounting & Payroll has provided outsourced exactly that.
+We've found that before most small businesses outsource monthly accounting, they have an employee doing bookkeeping on the side, then they outsource taxes to an external annual accountant.

 Transitions are tricky, but we hope that we can relieve your nerves by discussing: